LIFETIME DEAL — LIMITED TIME

 What is a flat character in literature?

-A flat character is a one-dimensional figure that lacks depth, defined by a single trait or idea, and does not change throughout the story.
-They often serve specific narrative roles like foils or comic relief.
+A flat character is a one-dimensional figure defined by a single trait or idea.
+They usually don’t develop or change in a meaningful way during the story, and they often serve specific roles like foils, obstacles, or comic relief.

 How do you identify a flat character?